KaifAhmad1/Table2Text/README.md

 # Table2Text
-Table2Text is a Streamlit application powered by `Mistral-8x7b-32k` language model by Mistral AI and the Langchain framework.
+Table2Text is a Streamlit application powered by Open Source techstack `Mistral-8x7b-32k` language model by Mistral AI and the Langchain framework.
 It assists with queries related to tabular data, such as CSV or Pandas DataFrame, which consist of textual and numerical information.
 ### **Features and Usage:**
   - **Upload CSV Files:**
     - Easily upload your CSV files for analysis.